hashgraph/hedera-smart-contracts/README.md

 The Hedera Token Service (HTS) functionality is defined by the [IHederaTokenService.sol](contracts/hts-precompile/IHederaTokenService.sol) interface smart contract as defined in [HIP 206](https://hips.hedera.com/hip/hip-206), [HIP 376](https://hips.hedera.com/hip/hip-376) and [HIP 514](https://hips.hedera.com/hip/hip-514).
 The contract is exposed via the `0x167` address.
 Reference smart contracts to call these functions as well as examples can be found under [contracts/hts-precompile](contracts/hts-precompile)

+For further details on methods, hashes and availability please refer to [HTS Precompile methods](contracts/hts-precompile/README.md)

 - Solidity files updated on April 20, 2022 to add token create support
 - Solidity files updated on Jan 18, 2022